|

 Saturated Fat

-For anyone who is monitoring their cholesterol and consumption of fat, you should be aware that there are 8 grams of saturated fat in a single cookie.
-That’s 40% of the daily value recommended by the FDA.
+For anyone who is monitoring their consumption of dietary fat, be aware that there are 8 grams of saturated fat in a single cookie.
+That’s 40% of the daily value recommended by the FDA, which is considered high.

 Total Sugars